Stacey Wilson-Norman

-North CarolinaDr.
-Stacey Wilson-Norman is chief academic officer for Cumberland County Schools, a district of 48,000 students in greater Fayetteville, North Carolina.
-In this role, she led the effort to develop and implement the district’s five-year strategic plan.
-She has also designed and launched a tiered school improvement system; strengthened professional development opportunities; and expanded access to STEM programming for students who have historically been underserved.
+Before that, Wilson-Norman was chief academic officer for Cumberland County Schools, in greater Fayetteville, North Carolina.
+There, she led the effort to develop and implement the district’s five-year strategic plan.
+She also designed and launched a tiered school improvement system; strengthened professional development opportunities; and expanded access to science, technology, engineering, and mathematics programming for students who have historically been underserved.

 Prior to Cumberland County, Wilson-Norman was chief academic officer at the North Carolina Department of Public Instruction.
 There, she oversaw the divisions or offices of early learning; K-12 academics; literacy; charter schools; accountability and testing; career and technical education; gifted education; and digital teaching and learning.
 She also led the statewide testing and accountability taskforce and a redesign of the standards process and end-of-grade assessment in reading.